 RESNA Standards Committee on Cognitive Accessibility (CA)

-The next meeting of the RESNA Standards Committee on Cognitive Accessibility will be held January 17, 2017, virtually using GoToMeeting, at 9:00 am PDT.
+The RESNA Standards Committee on Cognitive Accessibility will meet virtually on Tuesday, November 12, 2019 from 3:00 pm - 5:00 pm EDT.
 Meetings are open to anyone; voting on documents requires membership.
-Cognitive Accessibility is actively recruiting manufacturers to be represented as an interest category on this committee.
-If you are interested in participating, please contact Yvonne Meding firstname.lastname@example.org or the Committee Chair, Seanna Kringen.
+Cognitive Accessibility is actively recruiting clinician/prescriber; policy expert, payer, or educator; and manufacturer/supplier to be represented on this committee.
+If you are interested in participating, please contact Yvonne Meding firstname.lastname@example.org or one of the committee officers.

 Beneficial Designs, Inc.

 Vice Chair: Greg McGrew